 Marion proudly states that she does not like to compromise and rightly so.
 She knows what she likes and what she wants, refusing to settle for anything less, which is a commendable trait in a designer.
 To have a strong sense of identity and clear direction, this is very much evident in her work.
-She describes her pieces are being very much wearable now, and in the near future.
+She describes the pieces in the Miss Fisher Collection as being very much wearable now, and in the near future.
 Having perused them myself I can attest to this.
-Each piece is clearly well thought out and very much transcendent.
+Each piece is clearly well thought and very much transcendent.
 There is an air of vintage, of character and of perfection.

-When asking Marion what happens to be her favourite piece in her collection, she has trouble naming just one.
+When asking Marion what happens to be her favourite piece in her the Miss Fisher Collection, she has trouble naming just one.
 However she does mention that she is rather drawn to the humble shawl.

-When it comes to the jewellery line, Marion decided to omit the customary Art Deco elements, choosing to create something more unique.
+When it comes to the jewellery line in the Miss Fisher Collection, Marion decided to omit the customary Art Deco elements, choosing to create something more unique.
 Choosing to incorporate versatility and quality; common traits found in pieces dating back to the era.

 In the 1920’s it wasn’t uncommon to find a brooch could easily be used as a pendant, a useful detail Marion also integrated and embraced in her collection.
 Like the delicate maple style leaf, brooch #12 which can also be used as a pendant.